Alexander Hotovitzky: Russia and martyrdom

-After his arrival in the Russian Empire, Hotovitzky was appointed rector of the Orthodox congregation in Helsinki; then a part of the Russian Empire, now Finland.
+After his return to the Russian Empire, Hotovitzky was appointed rector of the Orthodox congregation in Helsinki; then a part of the Russian Empire, now Finland.
 Here, as assistant to the archbishop of Finland, Sergius (Stragorodsky), later Patriarch Sergius I of Moscow, he worked against the proselytizing activities of the Finnish Lutheran majority.

 In August 1917 he was transferred to Christ the Savior Church in Moscow as an assistant priest to once again serve under his former archpastor from America, Patriarch Tikhon.
 He arrived just before the All-Russian Church Council of 1917-1918 and the October Revolution.
 He was an active participant in the Church Council and assisted Tikhon in the administration of the Moscow diocese.
 With the loss of state funding, the church and the cathedral had to look to other sources of funds.

 Hotovitzky's activities within the church led to his arrest by the Bolsheviks for brief periods in May 1920 and November 1921 for violating government decrees concerning religion.
 Hotovitzky, with Nicholas Arseniev, the rector of Christ the Savior Cathedral, aided the establishment of a brotherhood that appealed to the Orthodox community to defend and preserve the Cathedral, and to aid the starving.
 In 1922, Church property, including icons and sacred vessels, were confiscated by the government, allegedly to help the poor and starving.
 Tikhon issued a decree based on canon law that the clergy in Russia were not to surrender sacred vessels for non-ecclesiastical use.

 Hotovitzky was in the forefront of those who implemented the Patriarch's instructions.
 He took part in meetings to draft a resolution for a general parish meeting of Christ the Savior parish about the state decrees.
 This resolution, drafted by Hotovitzky, was presented at a general meeting of the parish by Archpriest Nicholas Arseniev on March 23, 1922.
 Hotovitzky had already been placed under arrest.
 The final resolution contained demands of guarantees from the state that all donations from the church would be used to alleviate hunger.
 However, the drafting of this resolution was considered a further example of counter-revolutionary activity.
 A new high-visibility trial was convened in Moscow on November 27, 1922, during which 105 clergy and laity were accused of "attempting to retain in their hands possession of church valuables and, through the resulting starvation, to topple the Soviet Regime."